neighbor-ryan/neighbor-ryan.github.io/ebikes.md

 The "Speed ⟹ Safety" effect is particularly true for people who are not stereotypic young/fit men (women, children of all ages, older people, differently abled people, …).
 I was brave enough – [some of the time][near-misses] – to bike around NYC before e-bikes, but it was not feasible for my wife (though she is in her 30's and reasonably athletic) due to the high baseline level of bullying from drivers (both inadvertent and intentional) as well as specific vitriol and threats she received as a woman taking space that some men motorists feel is theirs.

 Related:
-- During COVID, [Paris observed that 60% of new riders on pop-up bike lanes were women][Paris 60% new riders women]
+- During COVID, [Citibike NYC saw a 147% increase in women cycling (vs. 68% increase in men)][NYT women biking covid]
+- In Paris, [the percent of women among new bike-share subscribers rose from 40% to 49%][nextcity.org paris women biking]
 - [There's a fascinating history of bicycling + feminism][Bicycling and feminism]
 - My 70yo in-laws have been ebike-pilled in their hilly town in Westchester; it's a wonderful way to allow people to get around, get to know their own neighborhoods, get fresh air / exercise, and accomplish daily tasks.